-- Right-click the Fiery XF Control icon, and click Fiery XF Client Start. - In Windows, click the Start button, point to All Programs, click EFI, click Fiery XF, and then click Fiery XF Client.
+• Right-click the Fiery XF Control icon, and click Fiery XF Client Start.

 If an error message appears, make sure that a valid license is installed.

 "Licensing" on page 42

 Logging on to a Fiery XF server

 If a Fiery XF server and client are installed on the same computer, the Fiery XF client automatically logs on to that server as the default administrator when you start the software for the first time.
 If the Fiery XF server and client are installed on different computer, the Login dialog box appears.